smcch/Postoperative-Glioblastoma-Segmentation/README.md

 ├── Subject_3
 │   ├── ...
 ```
-The input folder must contain a folder per subject (which should be named with a number).
-Each subject folder must contain a folder per time point (which should be named with a number).
-Each time point folder must contain 5 folders: *dwi*, *flair*, *t1*, *t1ce* and *t2*.
-Each of those must contain a set of DICOM files.
+The input folder must be organized with a separate folder for each subject, named with an ID number.
+Within each subject folder, there should be a folder for each time point, also named with a number.
+As per convention, '0' denotes the preoperative scan, '1' represents the early postoperative scan, and subsequent numbers correspond to follow-up scans.

+Within each time point folder, there should be four specific folders: flair, t1, t1ce, and t2, each containing a set of DICOM files.

+The user has the flexibility to either provide *dwi* DICOM files, allowing the pipeline to calculate ADC maps and integrate them into processing alongside other sequences, or directly supply DICOM files with ADC already calculated.

 Also, you have to create an empty folder to output the results of the pipeline.